5800 students unlocked their dream jobs with UG/PG programs in top colleges. Apply Now!

 Alternative To This Question: Why Do You Wish To Pursue Your MBA From This College/ University/ Institute?

-General Answer: This B-School is one of the best in the country and after researching the curriculum, placements, faculty, and facilities available on the campus of various colleges, I found that this B School is offering the subjects that perfectly align with my needs.
+General Answer: This B-School is one of the best MBA colleges in India and after researching the curriculum, placements, faculty, and facilities available on the campus of various colleges, I found that this B-School is offering the subjects that perfectly align with my needs.

 How To Prepare The Answer: You should research everything about the institute you are applying to such as curriculum, faculty, placements, and alumni.
 You should know the college inside out in order to give a genuine and impressive answer.